vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 ##### `disableSingleFire`

 This field sets a limit to how many times a specific order shows on the Feed after it first meets filtering conditions.
 If this field is `false`, orders will appear in the Feed only once.
-[block:callout]
-{
-  "type": "danger",
-  "body": "The `FromOrders` type filter receives order updates whenever any change is made to the order JSON document, providing the order meets the criteria set in the `expression` field.
+>❗ The `FromOrders` type filter receives order updates whenever any change is made to the order JSON document, providing the order meets the criteria set in the `expression` field.
 Because of this, if the `disableSingleFire` field is set to `true`, orders may appear more than once on a Feed - even up to hundreds of times in some cases.
-To prevent that from happening, keep `disableSingleFire` set to `false`."
+To prevent that from happening, keep `disableSingleFire` set to `false`.
-}
-[/block]

 ### `queue`